BiGCAT-UM/BLAST-OER/example.md

 we have on the biological properties of sequences.

 Scoring schemes for nucleotides sequences are generally quite simple (a positive score for a match, a negative score (penalty) for a mismatch, and penalties for any included gaps).
-We examples of this earlier on this page.
+We show examples of this earlier on this page.

 [prev](comparing.md) | [toc](./README.md) | [next](protein.md)